 Please note: GISGroundwater is a legacy product and is no longer actively supported.
 It is made available under the BGS Software Disclaimer and downloaded at the users own risk.

-BGS GISGroundwater is an add-in to ArcGIS that models the depth to groundwater beneath the land surface.
-For unconfined aquifers — that is, permeable water bearing rocks that are open to the atmosphere — it calculates the elevation of the groundwater table.
-For aquifers that are confined by overlying impermeable rock, it calculates the elevation of the surface, i.e. the level groundwater will rise to in a borehole.
+GISGroundwater is an add-in to ArcGIS that models the depth to groundwater beneath the land surface.
+It calculates the elevation of the groundwater table for unconfined aquifers — permeable, water-bearing rocks that are open to the atmosphere.
+For aquifers that are confined by overlying impermeable rock, it calculates the elevation of the groundwater surface, i.e. the level groundwater will rise to in a borehole.

-These data are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: “Contains British Geological Survey materials © NERC [year]”.
+These data are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: ‘Contains British Geological Survey materials © UKRI [year]’.

 Please enter your details to download the BGS GISGroundwater files.

 If you require further information, wish to report a problem with the software, or have suggestions about how to improve it, please contact the BGS GISGroundwater development team by e-mailing GISGroundwater@bgs.ac.uk.